 Video metadata: tags, titles, descriptions

-What strikes as an obvious thing to do, is to upload videos with an accurate title.
-Surprisingly enough this isn’t done all that often, as people tend to try using “clickbait” titles.
+What strikes as an obvious thing to do, is to upload videos with an accurate title .
+Surprisingly enough this isn’t done all that often, as people tend to try using “clickbait” titles and buy views youtube for those videos.
 While it can work in a short term, it doesn’t do much good for the channel in the long run as people get tired or annoyed with such practices.
 A good way of improving your titles is to search for videos on similar subjects and see what titles appear in search results and have a view count high enough for your current goals.
 On a similar note it helps greatly, if a thumbnail of the video is related to its’ content.

 Descriptions on the other hand should be concise, but provide a relevant context for the video.
 It helps with engaging the viewer with the channel that uploaded given video.
 At the same time description should contain links to YouTuber’s Tweeter account, Facebook or Instagram page – any social networking site that could help with attracting viewers.